dbanetto/uni/assign1/report.md

 % Assignemnt 1 - David Barnett (300313764)

 <!--
-This assignment addresses course learning objectives:

-    Communicate at a professional level orally and in writing, to a varied range of audiences.
-    Function effectively in a team in a variety of roles.

 using the recruitment exercise for the ENGR 301 projects as the subject.
 In the recruitment exercise you have been asked to form selection panels and consider aspects of communication between applicants and panel.
 The first assignment is to write a short report on your personal experiences in the recruitment exercise, focussing on communication and functioning in a team.
 Aspects of communication and team roles you should give thought to are:

  *  verbal communication, both written and oral, and both applicant and panel.